 Many CrossFit boxes across Canada schedule a Hero WOD for November 11th.
 Bill’s idea was to reach out to every box in Canada and invite them to schedule a Remembrance Day Hero Crossfit WOD that could be used as a fundraising opportunity to help those in need.
 He wanted to create a fun charity drive that would allow athletes and others to demonstrate their support in a meaningful way.
 “I raised the idea with Wounded Warriors Canada and received an enthusiastic response!” said Bill.
 “And one year later, with the help of a lot of caring people, A WOD to REMEMBER rumbled to life.”

 YOU CAN MAKE A DIFFERENCE

 There are over 500 CrossFit boxes in Canada.
-Imagine what could happen if every box scheduled a Hero WOD for November 11th and CrossFit athletes across the country, and internationally, stepped up to participate by asking friends and family to support their efforts by making a donation to Wounded Warriors Canada (woundedwarriors.ca).
+Imagine what could happen if every box scheduled a Hero WOD for November 11th and Crossfit athletes across the country, and internationally, stepped up to participate by asking friends and family to support their efforts by donating to Wounded Warriors Canada (woundedwarriors.ca).
 Much as with sport, and with life in general, as a team we are so much more powerful in the battle to reach our goals with this campaign.